-Other IAEA publications that offer guidance focused on specific types of radioactive waste to be managed are included in the "Reference Documents" list provided at the end of this document.
+Other IAEA publications that offer guidance focused on specific types of radioactive waste to be managed are included in the references at the end of this document.

-7.2 Assessment Context
+7.2 Assessment context

 The assessment context defines the terms of reference for the assessment, the regulatory requirements that are to be met, the criteria that are to be used, and the approach adopted to demonstrate that the safety criteria can be met in the long term.